A Baton Rouge area volleyball Coach is stepping down after nearly 40 years in the profession High School Sports

 “And this gives me the chance to travel a little, do some other things and spend more time with my mother.”

 Madden will continue in her role as Dean of students at Parkview.
-She coached the Eagles to 14 straight playoff berths with 7 district titles and a 317-140 record.
+She coached the Eagles to 14 straight playoff berths, including seven district titles, and has a 317-140 record.

-Before coming to PBS Madden coached five years at Episcopal School of Acadiana.
-Madden’s resume also includes 18 years on the Collegiate level with head coaching stints at Valparaiso and UL.
+Before coming to Parkview, Madden coached five years at the Episcopal School of Acadiana.
+Madden’s résumé also includes 18 years on the Collegiate level with head coaching stints at Valparaiso and UL.

-Leake spent 15 seasons as head coach at St. Amant and won 11 district titles.
+Leake spent 15 seasons as head coach at St. Amant, where she won 11 district titles.
 She was voted the Baton Rouge area’s All-Metro Large Schools Coach of the Year three times.
 Leake’s career record is 392-206.

 “It was good to take a step back for a couple of years.
 I was able to develop a different rapport with the players as an assistant.
 Parkview has always been one of the Baton Rouge area’s most successful programs and I can’t wait to see what the future holds.”